mdeguzis/SteamOS-Tools/README.md

 # Usage / Installation

-Please make sue you have enabled desktop mode (Settings > Interface > Enable access to the Linux desktop), and aset your password for the dekstop user with `passwd`.
+Please make sure you have enabled desktop mode (Settings > Interface > Enable access to the Linux desktop), and aset your password for the dekstop user with `passwd`.

 To clone this repository to your local computer, you will need the `git` software package to clone the repository.
 The command is included below in the first line below if you do not know it.
 ```